Jason Donovan: 2020–present: Dancing on Ice and Neighbours finale

 For Christmas 2020, Donovan was due to make his pantomime debut as The Evil Ringmaster in Goldilocks and the Three Bears at the Birmingham Hippodrome, however due to the COVID-19 pandemic the panto was postponed to Christmas 2021.

 In 2021, Donavan competed in the thirteenth series of Dancing on Ice, paired with Alexandra Schauman.
 However, he withdrew from the competition in week 6 due to a back injury.

 In July 2022, Donovan returned as Scott to Neighbours for a one-off cameo appearance (alongside Kylie Minogue as Charlene) for what was believed (at the time) to be the show's final ever episode.
 Subsequently, Amazon announced that they had picked up the series for their Freevee streaming service, and Amazon started filming the revived series in April 2023.

 From August 2024 Donovan started playing the role of Frank-N-Furter in a touring UK stage performance of The Rocky Horror Show.

 Personal life

 Donovan is married to Angela Malloch, with whom he has three children.
-They live in west London and Oxfordshire.
-Donovan's half-sister is former Neighbours star Stephanie McIntosh.
+They live in West London and Oxfordshire.
+Donovan's half-sister is former Neighbours actress Stephanie McIntosh.
 Although he is estranged from his mother, he is close with his maternal grandmother and other relatives.

 Donovan was the subject of an episode of the BBC TV series Who Do You Think You Are? on 30 August 2010 in which he discovered he is a descendant of the pioneer William Cox, who built the first road across Australia's Blue Mountains in 1814.
-Donovan confirmed he is Jewish through his maternal great-grandmother, Eileen Dawson (née Lyons).
+Donovan is of partial Jewish descent through his maternal great-grandmother, Eileen Dawson (née Lyons).

 Donovan was in a relationship with Kylie Minogue from 1986 to 1989.
 They have remained friends after the breakup.